 When I was setting up to take these photos, Julia asked to be in one of my pictures.
 Then she told me she was going to pretend to grab one of the bites for my photo. 🙂

-These energy bites really do taste like a no-bake cookie.
+These energy bites really do taste like a no-bake cookie and are gluten-free.
 An apple cinnamon oatmeal cookie to be exact.
 I’ve added a little vanilla extract to the mixture to help bring out the cookie flavor.
 Almond butter and honey help these energy bites bind together, and they come together quickly and easily.

 I use fresh grated apple in these bites, and at first I wondered if I should have used dried apples.
 But since I like to use fresh ingredients whenever possible, I went with the fresh apple and I’m so glad I did.
 Not only does it make these bites more nutritious, but it also gives them great flavor.
 If you’re worried about the fresh apple browning over time, don’t be.
 Our batch of these Apple Cinnamon Cookie Energy Bites lasted perfectly for three days, and on the third day when we finished these off they tasted just as delicious as on the day I made them.
 I’d recommend keeping them no longer than four days in your refrigerator, though.

 Needless to say, I’ve been packing these Apple Cinnamon Cookie Energy Bites in Julia’s lunchbox.
 I’m happy that she has something nutritious to snack on, with a little protein from the almond butter.
 She’s happy because, well, Apple Cinnamon Cookie Bites.
 Enough said.